junxit/us-congress-bills-114/metadata.md

 - 2016-04-25 — Introduced in Senate
 - 2016-04-25 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2016-04-27 — Committee on Small Business and Entrepreneurship.
+Hearings held.
+Hearings printed: S.Hrg.
+114-637.
+- 2016-05-11 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported without amendment favorably.
+- 2016-05-24 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Vitter without amendment.
+Without written report.
+- 2016-05-24 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Vitter without amendment.
+Without written report.
+- 2016-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 484.